 Chalk it up to experience.
 Now you know that particular plant is vulnerable and needs a protected location.

 How to trim a frost-burned Agave attenuata

-The tips of the leaves of this agave melt at 32 degrees, but the plant is usually fine.
+The tips of the leaves of this common succulent melt at 32 degrees, but the plant will survive.
 Here's how to make it look good again---only takes a minute!

 Winter Protection for Succulents: Products Soggy soil, dim light, high humidity and freezing temperatures can be death to succulents native to warm, arid climates.
 These items will help you get your succulents through cold, wet North American winters...[Continue reading]